ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 ## Voilá!
 You are now a go-ipfs hacker

-You learned how to spawn a go-ipfs node using the go-ipfs Core API.
+You've learned how to spawn a go-ipfs node using the go-ipfs core API.
 There are many more [methods to experiment next](https://godoc.org/github.com/ipfs/interface-go-ipfs-core).
 Happy hacking!